randy2332/NYCU-perception-and-decision-making-in-intelligent-systems-hw3/README.md

 We also output path point called “movingoath.npy”

-Below is the result of RRT algorithm
+Below is the result of RRT algorithm implementation

 - cooktop